tugot17/pmpp/chapter-5/README.md

 ./matrix_mul
 ```

-We run a bunch of speed comparison benchmarks as well as a safety check for numerical parity.
+We run a bunch of speed comparision benchmarks as well as safety check for numerical parity.

 ```bash